DmytroMitin/scalafix-codegen-demo/README.md

 https://gitter.im/scalameta/scalameta?at=5edeb50e9da05a060a5d567b

 I used @olafurpg's scalafix code-generation [project](https://github.com/olafurpg/scalafix-codegen).
 Suppose I'm interested in the RHS of method `shapeless.HList.unsafeGet` from Shapeless library.
 I put its sources to `in`.
 I added Shapeless dependencies to `build.sbt` (they are `scala-reflect` and `scala-compiler`).
 (There are also auto-generated sources in Shapeless so I put them to `in` too.)
-I created custom rewriting rule and put it to rules.
+I created custom rewriting rule and put it to `rules`.

 ```scala
 import scalafix.v1._